Got weeds? Getting help from Fireweed ESNoxious Weeds

 This is a joint venture:

-We will meet together on your property (for an hour or so), to
+We will meet together (for an hour or so) on your property to

 - Consider the big picture - Where might the weeds be coming from?
 Are there past (or ongoing) disturbances from building projects or forestry operations that are at the root of the weed issue?